zesk/build/docs/tools/text.sh.md

 ### Environment

-Console width is captured using `tput cols`
+Console width is captured using `tput cols` or if no `TERM` set, then uses the value 80.

 ### Exit codes